dzipfel95/osticket-prereqs/README.md

 </p>

 <h1> Installation of osTicket</h1>
-This is a guide on how to install osTicket.<br />
+This is a guide on how to install osTicketing system.<br />